Akshay-Bhasme/TF-IDF-Implementation-From-Scratch/README.md

     <br>
     <li>Steps to approach this task:
     <ol>
-        <li> You would have to write both fit and transform methods for your custom implementation of tfidf vectorizer.</li>
+        <li> Write both fit and transform methods for the custom implementation of tfidf vectorizer.</li>
-        <li> Print out the alphabetically sorted voacb after you fit your data and check if its the same as that of the feature names from sklearn tfidf vectorizer. </li>
+        <li> Print out the alphabetically sorted voacb after fit your data and check if its the same as that of the feature names from sklearn tfidf vectorizer. </li>
-        <li> Print out the idf values from your implementation and check if its the same as that of sklearns tfidf vectorizer idf values. </li>
+        <li> Print out the idf values from implementation and check if its the same as that of sklearns tfidf vectorizer idf values. </li>
         <li> Once you get your voacb and idf values to be same as that of sklearns implementation of tfidf vectorizer, proceed to the below steps. </li>
         <li> Make sure the output of your implementation is a sparse matrix.
 Before generating the final output, you need to normalize your sparse matrix using L2 normalization.
 You can refer to this link https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.normalize.html </li>
         <li> After completing the above steps, print the output of your custom implementation and compare it with sklearns implementation of tfidf vectorizer.</li>